-Dental bridges are a great way to not only restore your smile, but make everyday activities, such as talking and eating, much easier.
-Read below to learn more and see if a dental bridge is the right solution for your smile.
+A dental bridge can be an excellent way to restore your smile and make everyday activities, such as talking and eating, easier.
+Read below or schedule a visit to find out if a dental bridge is the right solution for you.

-Dental bridges, commonly referred to as “bridges,” are procedures which use a combination of crowns and false teeth to create the impression of a full, natural jaw of teeth.
-Bridges are permanent oral fixtures and are referred to as “fixed bridges” because they stay attached after installation.
+If you are missing one or more teeth, a dental bridge could be an option for improving your smile and restoring your natural bite.
+Dental bridges are restorations that combine crowns and prosthetic teeth to create the impression of a full, natural arch of teeth.
+Bridges are permanent oral fixtures and are referred to as “fixed bridges,” because they stay attached after installation.
+With proper care, your bridge will last for years to come.

 What are Dental Bridges Made Of?